It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 Hyperarousal: Insomnia, jumpiness, constant alertness.

 It’s not your job to diagnose yourself.
 But it is okay to notice that anxiety or depression alone doesn’t fully capture what you’re feeling.
+This is often where new parent counseling can help sort through the complexity.

 Trauma Lives in the Body